wso2/docs-updates/en/docs/updates/update-tool.md

 ## What is the Update Tool?

 Update tool is a CLI distribution that is separate for Linux, MacOS and Windows distributions.
-Bringing your product up to date with the Update Tool is very easy.It is as simple as running one of the commands that matches with your Operating System.
+Bringing your product up to date with the Update Tool is very easy.It is as simple as running one of the commands that matches with your operating system.

+If you have not taken updates using WSO2 Updates, we recommend referring the [new user page](../../updates/new-user/) for detailed instructions and information on how to proceed.

 !!! tip "Before you begin"
     -   Before you run the update tool, **remember to stop** the product pack from running.